RSI Risk Factors

 RSI Risk Factors & Repetition

-Posture, localized pressure (leaning), movement and using force do not cause injury unless they are done repeatedly for an extended period of time.
+Factors such as slouching, localized pressure (leaning on desks, arm rests), movement and using force can lead to injury if they are done repeatedly for an extended period of time.

 Aspects Other Than Repetition